Tišice: Administrative division

+Etymology

+The name is derived from the personal name Ticha, meaning "Ticha's (court)".

 Geography

 Tišice is located about 18 km north of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The Elbe River flows along the municipal border.
 The stream Košátecký potok flows through the northern part of the municipality.

 History

 The first written mention of Tišice is from 1400.
 The village of Kozly was first mentioned in 1052 and Chrást in 1380.
 All three were separate municipalities until 1960, when they merged.

 Transport

 Tišice is located on the railway lines Prague–Turnov and Prague–Mělník.